wcm-io/wcm-io-testing/aem-mock/src/site/markdown/index.md

 * Implementation of AEM WCM API objects `PageManager`, `Page` and `Template`
 * Implementation of AEM DAM API objects `Asset` and `Rendition`
 * JUnit rule for easy access to all context objects and registering adapter factories and OSGi services
+* Import and create test content for unit tests (see [Test content loading and creation](usage-content-loader-builder.html))
 * Registers OSGi services and adapter factories supported by the mock implementations
 * Full support for Sling Models
+* Setting run modes
 * Layer adapter factory

 The following features are *not supported*: